nwjs/node/doc/api/stream.md

 }).listen(1337);
 ```

-In versions of Node.js prior to v0.10, the incoming message data would be
+Prior to Node.js 0.10, the incoming message data would be simply discarded.
-simply discarded.
-However, in Node.js v0.10 and beyond, the socket remains
+However, in Node.js 0.10 and beyond, the socket remains paused forever.
-paused forever.

 The workaround in this situation is to call the
 [`stream.resume()`][stream-resume] method to begin the flow of data: